⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Ask About Carb Timing Around Workouts

-ATLAS can provide recommendations on nutrient timing:
+Atlas can provide recommendations on nutrient timing:

 Example questions you can ask ATLAS:

-PRPath Tracks Workouts - ATLAS Provides Nutrition Guidance
+PRPath Tracks Workouts - Atlas Provides Nutrition Guidance

 Here's what PRPath actually does: